Michigan Historical Review

 The Michigan Historical Review is a semiannual peer-reviewed academic journal of American history published by the Historical Society of Michigan.
 It was established in 1974 as The Great Lakes Review before obtaining its current name in 1986.
-The journal was formerly published by Central Michigan University until August 1, 2021 when it moved to the Historical Society of Michigan.
+The journal was formerly published by Central Michigan University until August 1, 2021, when it moved to the Historical Society of Michigan.
 The journal is abstracted and index in America: History and Life, Arts & Humanities Citation Index, Current Contents/Arts & Humanities, International Bibliography of Periodical Literature, and Expanded Academic ASAP.
 It is available in paper format from the Historical Society of Michigan.
-The Michigan Historical Review is hosted electronically at ProjectMUSE as of 2021.
-Electronic access for archival content is available via JSTOR (up to 5 years before current year).